pia-foss/mac-split-tunnel/README.md

 - "Deactivate"
   This will deactivate the network extension (not needed if it is the first time running the application), a system popup will be triggered asking for the user password.
   This will reset the state of the extension, check also that no interfaces are present in system settings/Network, if there are click on them, click - and apply to remove them.

-## Debugging the extension

-- The debugger will be attached to the app when it is launched, perform all the steps to start the proxy.
-- Open the activity monitor, a process named "com.privateinternetaccess.splittunnel.poc.extension" owned by user root should be present.
-- Check its PID, in XCode select "Debug" and "Attach to process by PID or name...".
-- Enter the PID and select "Debug Process As": root.
-Then click Attach.
-- To check that it is working, create a breakpoint at the beginning of the stopProxy function, click "stopTunnel" and check that the breakpoint is triggered.